MichaelLeachim/____problem4interview/README.md

-# Solution of a task task for the interview
+# Solution of a task for the interview

 ## The problem definition